ibivibiv/lm-finetuning/Markdown/RESULTS.md

     -   use a small batch size (4-16) with 1 epoch
 -   you can train on small datasets in 1 epoch
 -   reduce batch size to counteract to small number of iterations

+## train at a set context len, eval at different context lens

+-   ppl almost equal to that of larger models can be achieved by just increasing the context len at test time
+-   original differences between model sizes (medium-xl) is at most 4ppl anyway
+-   eval on larger context len is almost as good as training on a larger context len
+-   But improvements from training at larger context lens are greater when using larger models (<1ppl for gpt2-medium and at most 2ppl on gpt2-xl)
+-   PPl goes down by 4 when eval at 1024 instead of 256 for all models
+    -   The ppl metric itself becomes that much easier for models that are of comparable performance at higher context lens
+-   Improvement of training at 1024 is even less when training at 512 instead of 256

+## train at multiple context lengths, eval at the same

+-   models that are trained on larger context lengths (> gpt2-medium) perform better on a given context len (2ppl, from 256->512; no big improvement for 1024)
+    -   for gpt2-medium, the improvement is <1ppl
+    -   diminishing returns after gpt2-large
+    -   training on a larger context len gives you a better language model
+    -   but as expected, its not much
+-   **diminishing results from finetuning at beyond 512**

+## evaluating non-finetuned lms

+    - non finetuned are bad

+## Sampling, varying model size

+-   No obvious differences in text quality, but can't be 100% sure

+## sampling, train on 256, eval on multiple

+-   No degredation of text quality after the first 256 chars

+## Samping train 1024 eval context length

+-   gpt2-xl looks only a little better possibly

+## Sliding windows generation

+-   Text generated with sliding windows isn't worse than normal text